kuitos/import-html-entry/README.md

 # html-import
-import html and handle the exports from the entry

 A html loader for single-spa

+Treats the index html as entry, fetch the template and exports.

 ```html
 <!-- subApp/index.html -->